This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - an outline of the violation, such as a general description of the relevant product;

 - the manner of cartel conduct (eg, price fixing, bid-rigging or market allocation); and

 - the period over which the violation took place.

-Applicants who submit Form 1 are granted the status of a 'marker' and other applicants are prevented from leapfrogging such applicants.
+Applicants who submit Form 1 are granted the status of ‘marker’ and other applicants are prevented from leapfrogging such applicants.
 To obtain definitive leniency status (conditional on continuing cooperation, see below), those applicants must provide further detailed information by submitting a Form 2 within the period thereafter designated by the JFTC.
-The JFTC generally designates two weeks as the period to submit Form 2, but may grant a longer period in cases of foreign applicants, in consideration of the difficulties in communicating internationally and the time necessary for translation.
+The JFTC generally designates two weeks as the period to submit Form 2, but may grant a longer period for foreign applicants, in consideration of the difficulties in communicating internationally and the time necessary for translation.
 The information required in Form 2 is more detailed, requiring, for example: